Allied Health Professions/

 In addition to a general education, coursework includes biomedical sciences, legal aspects of health information, coding and management of clinical data, statistics, data analysis, database management, quality improvement methods and computer technology applied to health information systems.

 Applicants can improve their chances of admission into a program by taking courses in biology, medical terminology, anatomy, physiology, college math, statistics and computer science.
 Students interested in professional certifications from the American Health Information Management Association (AHIMA) should check the CAHIIM accreditation status of the program for eligibility.
-Search for schools that provide training and formal education for this career.

 After graduating, many health information management professionals choose to earn the entry-level Registered Health Information Technician (RHIT) and Registered Health Information Administrator (RHIA) credentials by successfully completing a national certification exam.
 Additional certifications are available and may be based on a combination of education and experience.